 Administer activated charcoal and consider gastric lavage after recent large ingestions.
 All of these drugs have large volumes of distribution and are not effectively removed by hemodialysis procedures.

 Cardiotoxic sodium channel-depressant effects of tricyclic antidepressants may respond to boluses of sodium bicarbonate (50–100 mEq intravenously).
-Sodium bicarbonate provides a large sodium load that alleviates depression of the sodium-dependent ...
+Sodium bicarbonate provides a large sodium load that alleviates depression of ...